 NRM regions: Adelaide and Mount Lofty Ranges, Kangaroo Island, South Australian Murray-Darling Basin, South East

 AVH map: SA distribution map (external link)

 Very tiny, erect herb to 30 mm tall with narrow leaves clustered at the base of the stems to 20 mm long.
 Inflorescence an erect spike to 6 mm long and are leaf-like.
 Flowering between October and November.
 Fruits are small brown leaf-like spike.
-Seeds are vey small brown ellipsoid seed to 1 mm long and 0.5 mm wide.
+Seeds are very small, brown ellipsoid to 1 mm long and 0.5 mm wide.
 Seed embryo type is broad.

 Seed collection and propagation

 Collect seeds between October and January.
 Collect whole plant that are starting to dry off and turning pale straw colour.
 Place the plant material in a tray for 1-2 week to dry.
 Then rub the pods with your hands or a rubber bung to dislodge the seeds.
 Pass the material through a sieve to separate the unwanted material.
 The finer material will contain both seeds (soft) and frass (hard) usually distinguishable from each other.
 With finer sieves, the seeds can be separated from the frass but this is not essential for storage or propagation.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 100%.
+Seed viability is usually high.